ansible-community/ansible-vault/README.md

 - Configure [unauthenticated metrics access](https://www.vaultproject.io/docs/configuration/listener/tcp#configuring-unauthenticated-metrics-access)
 - Default value: false

+### `vault_telemetry_usage_gauge_period`

+- Specifies the interval at which high-cardinality usage data is collected, such as token counts, entity counts, and secret counts.
+- Default value: *undefined*

 ## OS Distribution Variables

 The `vault` binary works on most Linux platforms and is not distribution